GUIDE 2026

 • Testing methods: Select the testing methods, including usability testing, user interviews, and surveys.

-• Testing procedures: Outline the testing procedures, including the testing environment, equipment, and data collection methods.
+• Testing procedures: Outline the testing environment, equipment, and data-collection methods.

 • Data analysis: Describe the data analysis methods, including the metrics to be used to evaluate documentation usability.

 By following these steps and creating a comprehensive usability testing plan, organizations can ensure their documentation usability testing is effective, efficient, and informative.
-This structured approach helps in systematically identifying and addressing usability issues, leading to improved technical documents that better serve their users.
+This structured approach helps systematically identify and address usability issues, leading to improved technical documents that better serve their users.
 Additionally, incorporating usability testing tools can further enhance the testing process by providing valuable insights and data.

 What to Test in Technical Documentation?